Nandin01/fastapi-crud/README.md

 ## Description

 This project is a basic Todo app that allows users to create, read, update, and delete Todo items.
-It is built using the FastAPI framework for the backend and MongoDB as the database to store the Todo items.
+It is built using the FastAPI framework for the backend and MongoDB as the database to store the Todo items. read the wiki about how it connected to MongoDB https://github.com/Nandin01/fastapi-crud/wiki
 ## Features

 - Create a new Todo item with a title and description.